segmentio/segment-docs/src/connections/destinations/catalog/richpanel/index.md

 });
 ```

-`identify` calls that are sent to Richpanel will create or update a standard customer object record.
-If a record with a corresponding `userId` exists, that record will be updated.
-If a customer record doesn’t already exist, a new customer record will be created.
+`identify` calls sent to Richpanel create or update a standard customer object record.
+If a record with a corresponding `userId` exists, that record is updated.
+If no customer record exists, a new customer record is created.

-Each property in Richpanel poses different behaviour, here are the basic properties to identify and create a user:
+The basic properties to identify and create a user are:

-- `uid` : Unique User Id in a platform
+- `uid` : Unique User Id (required)
-- `email` : User email
+- `email` : User's email
-- `firstName` : User First Name
+- `firstName` : User's First Name
-- `lastName` : User Last Name
+- `lastName` : User's Last Name
-- `phone` : User Phone
+- `phone` : User's Phone

-`uid` is a *required* field; `email`, `firstName`, and `lastName` are highly recommended.
+`uid` is a *required* field; `email`, `firstName`, and `lastName` are optional, but highly recommended.

-More details on user properties can be found [here](http://event.richpanel.com/#/properties) and more details on events can be found [here](http://event.richpanel.com/#/events?id=attribute-glossary)
+See [Richpanel's User Properties](http://event.richpanel.com/#/properties) and [Richpanel's Events](http://event.richpanel.com/#/events?id=attribute-glossary) for more details.

 ## Page